talkjs/tutorials/how-to-add-chat-to-a-rails-app-with-talkjs/how-to-add-chat-to-a-rails-app-with-talkjs.md

 end
 ```

 This creates two actions inside the `chat_controller`.
-The first one called index assigns all the users from the database to a variable `@users`.
-The same is also assigned to the `gon.users` variable.
+The first one, called `index`, assigns all the users from the database to a variable `@users`.
+This is then also assigned to the `gon.users` variable.
 Don' worry about `gon` just yet, we'll get to that in a later section.

 The second action does the same thing, but also assigns another variable called `gon.mainUser` with the value of the user John Garcia.
+In the next section, we're going to add two views for the two actions we just created.

 ## Add a view

-We're going to two HTML files.
+We're going to create two HTML files.
 The first one corresponds to the initial screen where the user can make a chat selection.
 The second one displays the actual chat itself.

 ### Index view

-Go inside the empty `chat` folder inside `rails-talkjs/app/views`.
-Create a new file called `index.html.erb`.
+Inside the empty `chat` folder in `rails-talkjs/app/views`, create a new file called `index.html.erb`.
 Add the following code inside it:

 ```html
 <div class = "button-container">